Metal Gateways¶

 - Egress bandwidth usage on public IPv4 blocks is billed at the existing rate.

-Metal Gateways are scoped at the Project level, so to provision one, open the Project's Metal Gateway page.
+Metal Gateways are scoped at the Project level.
+To create a Metal Gateway, open the Project's Metal Gateway page.
 Click + Add Metal Gateway.

 From the Create Metal Gateway panel, select the VLAN you want to attach to the gateway from the drop-down.
 Make sure that the VLAN is in the same Metro as the IP address blocks and servers you want to use with the gateway.
 If you do not have an eligible VLAN, click +Create New VLAN, which takes you through the process to create one.